University-of-Hull-CST/HullCS50TreasureHunt/README.md

 You can "claim" a location by uploading a selfie at the location to the HullCS50 Discord server, where I have created a channel for this exact purpose called "#picture-treasure-hunt" and including the location number.

-There are 17 locations.
+There are 17 pictured locations.
 Most found locations wins, with ties broken by order of discovery.

 # Clue 1